Who is Basavanna? What are his contributions? Read further to know more

 On May 3rd, 2022, Basava Jayanti, the birth anniversary of renowned philosopher Basaveshwara was celebrated.

-Click here to know more about Vachana Sahitya
+Click here to learn more about Vachana Sahitya

 Contributions of Basavanna